 Michelle L. Giesen, CPA, Vice President of Finance and Chief Financial Officer

 Michelle Giesen oversees accounting & finance, purchasing, facilities, information technology and data management at the Arizona Humane Society, and has 20 years of combined experience in public and private accounting.
-Michelle spent six years as the Chief Financial Officer for Wespac Construction, Inc., and was responsible for overseeing the accounting department for the $175 million construction firm.
+Michelle spent six years as the Chief Financial Officer for Wespac Construction, Inc., and oversaw the accounting department for the $175 million construction firm.
 Michelle also supervised accounting for the McDowell Mountain Music Festival, LLC, a 501(c) 3 non-profit organization, served as Controller for DMB Realty and spent four years in public accounting at Arthur Andersen.
 Michelle has acted as a consultant for various firms including local real estate and construction companies and a San Diego-based retailer.
 As former President of the Construction Financial Management Association’s local chapter — the largest chapter in the nation — Michelle continues to be an active member of the CPA community.

 Kelsea Patton, Vice President of External Affairs